himabindu-run/himabindu-run/README.md

 - Mathematics, Data structures, Algorithms, and Clean Code.
 - Stupid-weird-psychological-philosophical stuff too!

 :eyes: No Fun Facts!
-I am the "FUN".
+I'm Fun.

 If you are still not bored of me, look at my [website](https://portfolios.talentsprint.com/~hima_bindu) too.